ish-cd/help/getting-started.md

 ### Introduction

-This guide is designed to get you started on drush.io.
+This guide is designed to get you started on Ish CD.
 In particular, we'll cover

 - Account setup and authorization
 - Project and job management,
 - Job execution

-All you need before you begin is a drush.io account.
-We're still in private beta, but you can [sign up for the beta waitlist here](https://www.drush.io/#beta).
+All you need before you begin is an Ish account.
+We're still in private beta, but you can [sign up for the beta waitlist here](https://www.ish-cd.com/#beta).

 </div>
   </div>